George--V/GettingAndCleaningData/README.md

 # Output:

-After completion of the script, the new file -tidy.csv-, will be available in the working directory
+After completion of the script, the new file -UCI_Dataset_Tidy.csv-, will be available in the working directory